mickle-ak/mockobor/README.md

 If you mock a collaborator object using _EasyMock_:

-- a notifier object must be created (by calling `Mocobor.createNotifierFor`) before a tested object registers its listener by the mocked collaborator!
+- a notifier object must be created (by calling `Mockobor.createNotifierFor`) before a tested object registers its listener by the mocked collaborator!
 It is necessary, because registration methods must be redirected to the notifier before they will be called from the tested object.
 As consequence, it is not possible to inject mocks to the observer test object using `@TestSubject` annotation.